faithg3/WhatsNextApp/README.md

 3. [Demo](#Demo)

 ## Description
 An app for Android that recommends movies based on genre preferences and streaming platforms owned.
 A great solution for when you can't decide what to watch!
+This app was created as a semester project for an Object-Oriented Programming Course at The University of Texas at Arlington by a team of 5.

 ## Features
 Feature List: